GSA/digitalgov.gov/content/posts/2016-01-19-trends-on-tuesday-will-phablets-dominate-the-mobile-market-in-2017.md

 ---
+url: /2016/01/19/trends-on-tuesday-will-phablets-dominate-the-mobile-market-in-2017/
 date: 2016-01-19 10:17:15 -0400
-title: 'Trends on Tuesday\: Will Phablets Dominate the Mobile Market in 2017?'
+title: 'Trends on Tuesday: Will Phablets Dominate the Mobile Market in 2017?'
 summary: 'Phablets, once mocked for their large size, may&nbsp;be the next big form factor dominating mobile devices, if new data from the holiday season is any indication.
 Flurry Mobile, part of Yahoo&amp;#8217;s mobile analytics division, published two reports about phablet devices at the beginning of the new year, showing their continued growth and that people use'
-authors: [wsullivan]
+authors:
+  - wsullivan
 categories:
   - Mobile
 tag: